socketsupply/sockets.sh/src/docs/faq.md

 mission-critical part of your business.
 The Cloud is a landlord-tenant relationship with costs that can prevent your business from becoming profitable.
-Socket helps you connect your users directly to each other, allowing you to rely less on the Cloud,and reclaim your sovereignty, and your profit margins.
+Socket helps you connect your users directly to each other, allowing you to rely less on the Cloud, and reclaim your sovereignty, and your profit margins.

 Complexity &mdash; Companies whose applications are built across desktop and mobile would be moving from working and maintaining >= 3 code bases in their current state to 1 code base with Socket.
 This drastically reduces complexity within the organization and speeds up feature releases.

-Builders of network enabled Productivity and Collaboration tools will realize major benefits by building on Socket.
-Evan Wallace, Co-founder from Figma said it best "these days it’s obvious that multiplayer is the way all productivity tools on the web should work, not just design."
+Builders of network-enabled Productivity and Collaboration tools will realize major benefits by building on Socket.
+Evan Wallace, Co-founder of Figma said it best "these days it’s obvious that multiplayer is the way all productivity tools on the web should work, not just design."